mrousavy/react-native-mmkv/README.md

 * [Using MMKV with jotai](./docs/WRAPPER_JOTAI.md)
 * [Using MMKV with react-query](./docs/WRAPPER_REACT_QUERY.md)
 * [How is this library different from **react-native-mmkv-storage**?](https://github.com/mrousavy/react-native-mmkv/issues/100#issuecomment-886477361)

+## LocalStorage and In-Memory Storage (Web)

+If a user chooses to disable LocalStorage in their browser, the library will automatically provide a limited in-memory storage as an alternative.
+However, this in-memory storage won't persist data, and users may experience data loss if they refresh the page or close their browser.
+To optimize user experience, consider implementing a suitable solution within your app to address this scenario.

 ## Limitations